the-muppet2/defcat-website/docs/ADMIN_GUIDE.md

 1. Find the deck in the list
 2. Click the **Edit** button
 3. You can modify:
-   - Deck name
+   - Deck title
-   - Moxfield ID
-   - Public URL
-   - Format (Commander, Brawl, etc.)
-   - View/like/comment counts
-   - Mainboard and sideboard card counts
-   - Author username
+   - Owner's username
+   - Description
+   - Deck owner assignment (link to a user profile)
 4. Click **Save Changes** when done

+**Note:** Commanders, view counts, card counts, and other metadata are synced from Moxfield and cannot be manually edited.

 ### Viewing a Deck